stg-tud/apsa/2019/1-Introduction/Introduction.md

    - typically highly specialized to specific language constructs and APIs
    - requires some understanding how the issue typically manifests itself in the (binary) code
    - small variations in the code may escape the anaylsis
-   - to cover a broader range of similar issues huge efforts are necessary
+   - to cover a broader range of similar issues significant effort is necessary

 ^ Finding bugs using bug patterns is supported by, e.g., [FindBugs/SpotBugs](https://spotbugs.github.io).